resolve109/study-aws-sa/aws-study-guide.md

   - Monitors the health of targets and only routes traffic to healthy ones
   - Supports multi-AZ deployments for high availability
   - Can integrate with Auto Scaling groups to scale the target fleet as traffic changes
+  - Designed to work with HTTP and HTTPS traffic, allowing for advanced routing decisions
+  - Can perform health checks based on HTTP response content to detect application-level errors
+  - Automatically removes unhealthy instances from the target group
+  - When combined with Auto Scaling, can replace unhealthy instances to maintain application availability

 ## Data Analytics and Visualization